-The Water Cycle Definition, Diagram, Model, Evaporation, Video And Many More
+The Water Cycle Definition!
+Definition, Steps, Diagram, & Facts

-Water cycle on earth changing every day and the repeating changes makes a cycle.
-During the cycle process, water is going through the changes and sometimes it can be solid like ice, liquid like water or as a gas like vapor.
+The water cycle on earth changes every day and the repeating changes make a cycle.
+During the cycle process, water is going through the changes and sometimes it can be solid like ice, liquid like water, or a gas-like vapor.

-On the other hand, ice become to water as liquid or gas as vapor.
+On the other hand, ice becomes water as liquid or gas as vapor.
 Again the water vapor can be liquid water or ice too.
-Vapor comes to earth lands as liquid by rain formation,
+The vapor comes to earth lands as a liquid by rain formation,

-When heat taken away from water vapor, it become condense.
-And this condense vapor turn into liquid water.
-Further if we add heat to ice it also turn into liquid water.
-This is the cycles of water so far.
+When heat is taken away from water vapor, it becomes condensed.
+And this condensed vapor turns into liquid water.
+Further, if we add heat to ice it also turns into liquid water.
+This is the cycle of water so far.

 This water cycle is known as a hydrological.
-In the hydrological cycle water from oceans, river, lake, plant, swamp and even from a human can turn into a vapor.
+In the hydrological cycle water from oceans, rivers, lakes, plants, swamps, and even from a human can turn into vapor.

 How Does Rain Form And What Is The Water Cycle

 The Water Cycle Definition – What Does it Mean?